USDA Foods in Schools

 USDA Foods are foods purchased by the USDA and donated to school districts for use in their food service operation.

-USDA Foods in the National School Lunch Program White Paper - An overview of how USDA Foods are provided to the National School Lunch Program.
+USDA Foods in the National School Lunch Program White Paper - explains the role of USDA Foods in the National School Lunch Program.

 FNS-101: USDA Foods in Child Nutrition Programs